erikfredner/tap-2024/README.md

 In this course, you will learn the basics of using a large language model (specifically, ChatGPT) for text classification.
 Using the ChatGPT application programming interface (API), we will explore how LLMs can assist humanists with various text classification tasks (e.g., binary, labeling, applying confidence intervals to judgments, etc.).
 We will get to know the API, create validation data, engineer model prompts, and automate API calls for large data sets.

-## Content
+## Course Content

 Each numbered notebook corresponds with one 90-minute class session.
-Sessions presume that participants are already familiar with Python.
+Sessions presume that participants are already familiar with Python and Jupyter Notebooks.

 ## Day 1